 Common summer resident, early May to late October, breeding from mid-May to late August.
 Some may winter here.
 Virtually restricted to salt marshes along the Eastern Shore.
 Sexes are alike.

-This is the information for the bird on the grass in the lower right corner of the imaginary triangle.
+This is the information for the Nelson's Sparrow on the grass in the lower right corner of the imaginary triangle.